MonoDetour/MonoDetour/README.md

 # MonoDetour

-A `MonoMod.RuntimeDetour.ILHook` wrapper optimized for convenience, based around HookGen with C# source generators.
+A `MonoMod.RuntimeDetour` wrapper optimized for convenience, based around HookGen with C# source generators.

+> [!WARNING]
+> This library is not fully released, and things *will* change.
+>
+> - Bugs and missing functionality is expected
+> - Documentation may not reflect reality
+>
+> Major things missing for you may be:
-> [!NOTE]
+>
-> Also see related project [MonoDetour.ILWeaver](./src/MonoDetour.ILWeaver/README.md), a redesigned ILCursor with a focus on hand-holding.
+> - Currently there is no HarmonyX interoperability
+>   - Hooks that change control flow (HarmonyX prefix return false) will ignore MonoDetour/HarmonyX

 ## Documentation